Princeton football player, cheerleader to remain teammates at Bluefield State

 Padgett, a senior veteran Tigers football player and Dickerson, a senior veteran Princeton cheerleader were both recognized at the high school in respective signing ceremonies merely a day apart last week.

-On Wednesday, Padgett signed to play NCAA Division II football for Bluefield State’s recently revived program under head coach Tony Coaxum.
-On Thursday, Dickerson signed with the Big Blue as a cheerleader for a squad that is also undergoing a revival.
+Padgett signed to play NCAA Division II football for Bluefield State’s recently revived program under head coach Tony Coaxum.
+Dickerson signed the following day with the Big Blue as a cheerleader for a squad that is also undergoing a revival.

 Princeton is a Class AAA high school (Class AAAA in basketball) but it is one of the state’s smallest in either classification.
 Most students know many of their classmates, particularly if they’re involved in athletics.